 No, I didn’t think so.

 Yet the fact remains that you need a resume soon.
 Believe me, I get it.
-If you want to make sure that your executive resume is done 200% right, consider using my executive resume writing services in Sydney and Melbourne instead of downloading an executive resume template.
+If you want to make sure that your executive resume is done 200% right, consider using my premium resume writing services in Sydney and Melbourne instead of downloading an executive resume template.

 15 Executive Resume Writing Tips.